 As educators, we should view innovation in the same manner as the All Blacks.
 We need to develop a clear understanding of what needs to be done and to make sure that we are doing the simple things well.
 We do not need to overly complicate things but we do need to be adaptive enough to take opportunities and deal with challenges as they arise.
 Innovative practice to me means improvements made to what is proven to be working.

 If something is not working, it may be that we do need to find a new way of doing things.
 But we must be careful not to throw away progress made and lessons learned.
 Educators need to focus on building on what is already in place and doing the simple things better rather than succumbing to fads or quick fixes that may have us all starting from scratch again further down the track.

 But surely the third ranked rugby team in the world also knows what they need to do and why they need to do it.
 Why then are the All Blacks so far ahead of the Springboks?

 Many suggest that the All Blacks current dominance is grounded in a well documented cultural change, the seeds of which were sown after a loss against the Springboks in 2004.
 Rather than dilute the story, I have included links to four excellent articles that document a shift from a dysfunctionally macho culture that tolerated binge drinking (among other things) to the current ‘Better people make better All Blacks’ mantra.

 It seems that the All Blacks not only know what they need to do and why they need to do it.
-They also have a very clear understanding of who they are.
+They also have a very clear understanding of who they are and the values upon which this identity is predicated.
 Maybe it is this clarity of identity that separates good teams from great teams and good schools from great schools.